On the non-convexity issue in the radial Calder\'on problem: A convex programming approach

 \paragraph{Numerical evaluation.} We take $(a,b)=(0.5, 1.5)$ and assess the performance of this estimation procedure as follows.
 We take $\{\sigma_l\}_{1\leq l\leq n_\sigma}$ to be $(I_k)^n\setminus\{b\mathbf{1}\}$ where $I_k=\{a+(i/(k-1))(b-a):0\leq i\leq k-1\}$ and $k=5$.
 We solve the feasibility problem for increasing values of $m$ starting from $m=n$ until it becomes feasible.
 We use the package \texttt{JuMP.jl} \citep{Lubin2023} to model the feasibility problem, which allows us to try a large number of solvers seamlessly.
 The results of this experiment are reported in \Cref{table_c_estimation_1}.
 The coefficients of the estimated vectors $c$ are displayed in \Cref{fig_c_estimation_1}.
 The minimal number of measurements seems to grow linearly with $n$ and is significantly greater than $n$ even for small values of $n$.
 The smallest value of $c$ (which is always $c_n$, the value corresponding to the innermost annulus) rapidly decreases with $n$ and becomes very small even for small values of $n$.
 This means that the estimation of an unknown conductivity with this SDP approach will necessarily enjoy poor stability, as large variations of $\sigma_n$ will result in small variations of the objective $\langle c,\sigma\rangle$ of \Cref{problem_convex}.
+This phenomenon illustrates the ill-posedness of the inverse problem, which increases with the distance to the boundary and is not resolved by this convex programming approach.
 For $n=6$, all the linear programming solvers we have tried (HiGHS \citep{huangfuParallelizingDualRevised2018}, SCS \citep{ocpb:16}, Clarabel \citep{Clarabel_2024}, Gurobi, MOSEK) struggled to solve the problem.
 This could be due to the fact that $c_n$ must be close to machine precision for $n=6$.
 Let us stress that our approach for estimating $c$ is also limited by its computational cost.
 As an example, the linear program we would need to solve for $(n,m,k)=(7, 27, 5)$ involves more than three million variables with more than one million constraints.
 The results of this experiment heavily depend on the choice of the a piori bounds $a$ and $b$ on the unknown conductivity.
 If instead of taking $(a,b)=(0.5, 1.5)$ as above we take $(a,b)=(0.75,1.25)$, the minimal number of measurements is smaller and the smallest coefficient of $c$ is larger.
 The results in this setting are reported in \Cref{table_c_estimation_2} and \Cref{fig_c_estimation_2}.